Sara Duterte: Federalism

+Duterte expressed her opposition to federalism during her reelection campaign for Davao City mayor in 2019, stating that it would further empower "local warlords" in Mindanao and "worsen [the] situation".
+However, she added that instituting federalism remains to be a decision of Congress and the president.

 Apollo Quiboloy

 Duterte has expressed support for religious leader and her father's ally, Apollo Quiboloy, who had been indicted by the FBI, sanctioned by the U.S. Magnitsky Act, and is the subject of various probes by the Philippine Senate and House of Representatives over allegations of sexual abuse and human trafficking, among other things.
 Duterte stated that the probes conducted by the Philippine Congress were "unjust" and "violent", and deprived Quiboloy of due process.
 Following the serving of arrest warrants of Quiboloy in June 2024, Duterte called for a just and humane law enforcement following what she described as the use of excessive force by the police.
 On August 25, 2024, she condemned the "gross abuse of police power" involved in the Philippine National Police (PNP) executing an arrest warrant against Quiboloy at the Kingdom of Jesus Christ (KOJC) compound in Davao City.
 She also expressed her regret in encouraging KOJC adherents to support her 2022 running mate, Bongbong Marcos.
 On August 30, 2024, Duterte visited the wake of a KOJC member who died from a heart attack while manning a watchtower during the first day of the police raid.
 Two days later, Duterte attended the KOJC's 39th anniversary event at the compound where she reiterated her support for the church organization and apology for supporting Marcos.